jconnell11/Ganbei/doc/software.md

 ## Simple Method

-The easiest approach is just to copy a complete system image onto a new SD card (32/64GB microSDHX UHS-1).
+The easiest approach is just to copy a complete system image onto a new [SD card](https://www.amazon.com/dp/B08GY9NYRM) (32GB microSDHC UHS-1).
 Note that this requires some disassembly of the Master Pi robot to get at the card slot.
 [Contact](mailto:jconnell@alum.mit.edu) me if you are interested in access to the image.

 ---